5. A sermon on faith and works, 2:14-26

 eJtera/ dat. pro. "in a different [direction]" - by a different [way].
 Instrumental dative; "by means of a different way."

-This verse is often taken as James' concludes argument, a restating of his proposition, although it seems more likely that it rounds off v25.
+v] Conclusion.
+This verse is usually taken as James' concluding argument, a restating of his proposition, although some argue that it rounds off v25.
 "Faith without action is as dead as a body without a soul (breath)", Phillips.

 gar "-" - Missing in some manuscripts, and certainly treated by many translations as redundant on the ground that this verse restates v17, Martin, Adamson (v20 Moo).
-Of course, an expression of cause/reason is to be expected if the verse is explaining the role of faith in Rahab's "works", so Davids.
+It can serve to introduce the next step in a logical argument, here the conclusion, but of course, an expression of cause/reason would be expected if the verse is explaining the role of faith in Rahab's "works", so Davids.

 pneumatoV (a atoV) "the spirit" - spirit.
 Without the article spirit means "life-principle", Johnson.